nixworks/public/news/2017/07/7/masked-militants-attack-an-egyptian-army-checkpoint-in-a-village-south-of-rafah-north-sinai-governorate-killing-at-least-23-soldiers-incl.md

 ### [2017-07-7](/news/2017/07/7/index.md)

 # Masked militants attack an Egyptian Army checkpoint in a village south of Rafah, North Sinai Governorate, killing at least 23 soldiers, including a high-ranking special forces colonel.
 The Islamic State of Iraq and Syria later claims responsibility.
+The attack included VBIED and signal jamming.

 Militants rammed military compound with car before opening fire in village of el-Barth, security officials say